Skin Pain, Hot and Cold Skin: Are fixing upper cervical neck instability problems the missing treatment?

 Patient demonstration at 1:45 of the above video – the clue that temperature dysfunction is being caused by cervical spine instability.

-- In this patient we see that the the temperatures we recorded on the left side of the patient are much lower than the temperatures we recoded on the right side of the patient.
+- In this patient, we see that the temperatures we recorded on the left side of the patient are much lower than the temperatures we recorded on the right side of the patient.

-- In this patient we suspect that something is irritating the left side of the upper cervical spine or maybe the lower brain stem.
-It is possibly a problem that has gone on for sometime because these type of temperature ranges from one side to the other typically occur over a period of time as the nerves get irritated.
+- In this patient, we suspect that something is irritating the left side of the upper cervical spine or maybe the lower brain stem.
+It is possibly a problem that has gone on for some time because these types of temperatures range from one side to the other typically occur over a period of time as the nerves get irritated.
 The more irritation long-term, the worse the problem as temperature regulation is compromised.

 Why just one side?
 Why is it difficult to understand or diagnose?

 - We would typically encourage people to check their temperatures at various points on one side of the body against the other side to look for variations.
 This could help the person and even their health care providers understand that the underlying problem is one coming from the upper cervical spine.

 - It is very common for us to see people who have this one-sided body issue with skin sensations and off temperature ranges.
 These people have had many challenges getting anyone to explain why one side of their body vibrates, one side of the body is cold or warm